-As a homeschooling mom of 5 who also owns and operates my own business, my days are busy.
+As a homeschooling mom of 6 who also owns and operates my own business, my days are busy.
 I often get asked how I manage it all, and my answer is that a daily routine is absolutely critical.
-In this article, I share my tips for homeschooling and working at home, our homeschool schedule, as well as tips for entertaining toddlers, adding movement to the day, and implementing some FUN activities!
+In this article, I share my tips for homeschooling and working at home, our homeschool schedule, as well as tips for entertaining toddlers, adding movement to the day, and implementing some fun activities!

-Since most of the world now has the work-at-home, educate-at-home dichotomy as their new normal, I thought it would be helpful to share how we manage the work at home while homeschooling life the best we can.
+I thought it would be helpful to share how we manage the work at home while homeschooling life the best we can.

 You can do this – Encouragement

 I want to start with a word of encouragement.
 The work-and-teach-at-home life is grueling and demanding but so worth it.
 It’s ok to give yourself grace and recognize it is hard.
 But I promise it is possible to survive – and even thrive – if this is your current situation.
 I strongly believe every mother is the most fit to be her child’s primary teacher, more than anyone else with a degree.
 You know your babies and care about their education and far more than any teacher ever will.

 Do I have a lot of hobbies?
 Nope.
 But I love getting to be with my kids all day every day (well, most of the time).
 They are my priority, and when I stay grounded in that perspective that’s when I gain the most joy in pouring myself out for them daily.

 Homeschool isn’t 8 AM – 3 PM